 Both the FASB and GASB “develop and issue accounting standards through a transparent and inclusive process intended to promote financial reporting that provides useful information.”
 However the GASB is intended for “taxpayers, public officials, investors, and others who use financial reports”, specifically for state and local government agencies within the United States.
 The GASB defines three different reporting methods for government accounting.

 The FASB is intended for “investors and others who use financial reports,” essentially any public, private, or nonprofit organization or business.
 Unlike the GASB, the FASB defines only one method of reporting for nonprofit accounting.

 There are 3 main financial statements that nonprofits and government entities use in their reporting.
 Two of them are the same: Statement of Activities and Statement of Cash Flows.
 The third statement, while technically a statement of the same information, is referred to differently by both entities:

 - Nonprofits – Statement of Financial Position

 These statements are similar to balance sheets.
-They summarize the assets and liabilities, showing the net assets of the organization and assess the financial health of the government body or organization.
+They summarize the assets and liabilities, showing the net assets of the organization and assessing the financial health of the government body or organization.
 The statements are similar to each other because in both the nonprofit and the government, there is no owner.
-The main difference is that the statements represent the assets that affect different people: for the government’s statements, it affects the taxpayers; for the nonprofit’s statements, it affects those who benefit from the nonprofit.
+The main difference is that the statements represent the assets that affect different people: for the government’s statements, it affects the taxpayers; the nonprofit’s statements, it affects those who benefit from the nonprofit.